JRC1995/Abstractive-Summarization/README.md

 In this model I will try to implement <b>local attention</b> with standard encoder-decoder architecture.

-Where global attention looks at all the hidden states of the encoder to determine where to attend to, local attention invloves determining a position pt and look only at the hidden states under the range pt-D to pt+D. The range of pt-D to pt+D can be said to be the window where attention takes place.
+Where global attention looks at all the hidden states of the encoder to determine where to attend to, local attention looks only at the hidden states under the range pt-D to pt+D where D is empirically selected and pt is a position determined by the program.
+The range of pt-D to pt+D can be said to be the window where attention takes place.
+Pt is the center of the window.

 I am treating D as a hyperparameter.
 The window size will be (pt-d)-(pt+d)+1 = 2D+1.